ccaner37/WindowMaker/README.md

 # WindowMaker
-This shader lets you create a window on any mesh you want.
+WindowMaker lets you create a window on any mesh you want with this shader. <br />
+Inspired from Robert Thomson's video.